-Book a private course
+Enquire about a private course

 Effective Writing Skills for People with Dyslexia – Training Course Outline

 We are experts in helping people to communicate effectively with their colleagues and clients.
-Although there isn’t a cure for dyslexia, there are things you can do to improve your ability to write effectively.
-This workshop offers a range of suggestions and experiences, giving you the chance to see what works for you and hints and tips to take away and apply to your own circumstances.
+Although there isn't a cure for dyslexia, there are things you can do to improve your ability to write effectively.
+This dyslexia writing course offers a range of suggestions and experiences, giving you the chance to see what works for you and hints and tips to take away and apply to your own circumstances.

-What you will cover during this workshop
+What you will cover during this course

-What our customers say
+What our clients say

 “Giulia was brilliant, very calm and happy to help each time she was asked a question.”